n8n-io/n8n-docs/docs/flow2/home.md

 ---
 title: "User Dashboard"
-description: User Dashboard is the start in FLOW²
+description: The dashboard homepage of FLOW² is the main page and overview where you can find recently accessed and recently created documents as well as your applied favorites.
 date: "2021-04-17"

 tags: